inokone/raw.ninja/README.md

 The project has Github actions set up for every push.
 Steps included
 - OpenAPI re-generation
 - Build
 - Run unit tests
-- Static code analysis (planned)
+- Static code analysis

 ## API doc
 When the application is running, the OpenAPI documentation is available with [Swagger](http://localhost:8080/swagger/doc.json).